wilsonmar/wilsonmar.github.io/_posts/2020-09-10-browser-extensions.md

    * <a target="_blank" href="https://www.youtube.com/watch?v=QYrZNRd_8rI">
    9 Browser Extensions that May Change your Life</a> Jun 13, 2018 by Steve Dotto (dottotech)

-   ## Don't show all the icons

-1. Click the Extensions icon
+   ## TODO: For other browsers

-   ## Get a sample Chrome extension folder
+   ## Install Chrome Extension locally

-1. Click the url below to download file get_started_complete.zip:

-   <a target="_blank" href="https://developer.chrome.com/extensions/examples/tutorials/get_started_complete.zip">https://developer.chrome.com/extensions/examples/tutorials/get_started_complete.zip</a>
+1. The sample code associated with Google's tutorial at<br /><a target="_blank" href="https://developer.chrome.com/extensions/getstarted">https://developer.chrome.com/extensions/getstarted</a> is at <br /><a target="_blank" href="https://developer.chrome.com/extensions/examples/tutorials/get_started_complete.zip">https://developer.chrome.com/extensions/examples/tutorials/get_started_complete.zip</a>.

-   PROTIP: Google obtains extensions by loading zip files.
+   PROTIP: Google loads extensions from its website by loading zip files.

-   It's from Google's tutorial at <a target="_blank" href="https://developer.chrome.com/extensions/getstarted">https://developer.chrome.com/extensions/getstarted</a>
+   "Browser actions" icons to the right of the star icon add functionality on most/all websites.

    Files from Google contain "Copyright 2018 The Chromium Authors" and "Use of this source code is governed by a BSD-style license" which <a target="_blank" href="https://en.wikipedia.org/wiki/BSD_licenses">is one of the oldest and broadly used license family in the FOSS ecosystem</a>".

    So those who change it code can use the "3-clause BSD License 2.0", which <a target="_blank" href="https://en.wikipedia.org/wiki/BSD_licenses">Wikipedia says</a> is compatible with almost all FOSS licenses (and as well proprietary licenses).

 2. Unzip get_started_complete.zip into folder get_started_complete.

 3. I renamed the folder and moved its files to a Git-enabled folder so I can version control changes and load it up to GitHub.com for archival and sharing.

+   ### Remove Extension

+1. In the Extensions page, click the "Remove" associated with the extension to remove it (and reclaim disk space).

+## Install extension locally

    Code to other examples include:

    * <a target="_blank" href="https://github.com/PalashTanejaPro/BlindHelper">https://github.com/PalashTanejaPro/BlindHelper</a> explained at <a target="_blank" href="https://www.freecodecamp.org/news/how-to-create-a-chrome-extension-part-1-ad2a3a77541/"> "Talk to Me" at Freecodecamp.org</a>.

    * <a target="_blank" href="https://www.youtube.com/watch?v=Ipa58NVGs_c">
-   How to Make Chrome Extensions</a>
-   by Kyle Robinson Young
-   shows how to create an extension from scratch
+   How to Make Chrome Extensions</a> by Kyle Robinson Young shows how to create an extension from scratch

-   ## Load your own extension
+1. View <a target="_blank" href="https://blog.hartleybrody.com/chrome-extension/">Harley Brody's blog "So You Want to Build a Chrome Extension?"</a> from June 5, 2013, but still relevant today.

+   He wrote the "BuzzKill" Chrome Extension that automatically removes all Buzz Feed content from the browsing experience on Facebook.com.

+1. Navigate to <a target="_blank" href="https://www.facebook.com/">facebook.com</a> and login.

+1. On a new Chrome tab, On <a target="_blank" href="https://github.com/hartleybrody/buzzkill">https://github.com/hartleybrody/buzzkill</a>, click Fork to your own account, click the green "Code" and Download or clone.
+1. <tt>cd buzzkill</tt>

 1. In Chrome URL <a target="_blank" href="chrome://extensions/">
    chrome://extensions/</a><br />

-   Click “Developer mode” in the top right to expose a menu:
+1. Click the slider to turn on <strong>Developer Mode</strong> at the top right to expose a menu:

    <pre>Load unpacked | Pack extension | Update</pre>